jvk75/localisation_parser/README.md

 ===================

-Small script to generate iOS and Android localisation files from tsv/csv Works at least in Mac environments (maybe also in Linux)
+Small script to generate iOS and Android localisation files from tsv/csv Works atleast in Mac environments (maybe also in Linux)

 Usage: